laravel/docs/upgrade.md

 #### The `chunk` Method

-The query builder `chunk` method will now require an `orderBy` clause to be more consistent with the `each` method; an exception will be thrown if one is not supplied.
+The query builder `chunk` method now requires an `orderBy` clause, which provides consistency with the `each` method.
+An exception will be thrown if an `orderBy` clause is not supplied.
 For example:

     DB::table('users')->orderBy('id')->chunk(100, function ($users) {
         foreach ($users as $user) {